marie-r/PAMGuardTonals2Silbidio/README.md

+# PAMGuardTonals2Silbido

 This utility is **NOT** secure and could execute arbitrary code if not handled safely.

 A basic utility that transfers binary tonal-annotation files from the PAMGuard .pgdf format to the *silbido* binary tonal-annotation format.

+## Dependencies
 The utility has been tested with Python 3.11.6 and R 4.3.1.
-For the utility to work, R must have the PamBinaries[https://github.com/cran/PamBinaries] (tested 1.8.1), jsonlite, and magrittr (tested 2.0.3) libraries installed.
+For the utility to work, R must have the [PamBinaries](https://github.com/cran/PamBinaries) (tested 1.8.1), jsonlite, and magrittr (tested 2.0.3) libraries installed.

+## Use
 To call the utility, use

 python3 PamguardToSilbidoBinaries.py source/binaries/directory destination/directory path/to/Rscript